Making Tax Digital penalties

 If you reach your submission penalty threshold, you’ll incur a £200 fine.

-Yes, MTD penalty points expire after two years.
-The two years are counted from the month after you received the point.
-So if you received the penalty point in April, the two-year timeline would begin in May.
-Points do not expire when you’re at the penalty threshold.
-You can read more about penalty expiration on the HMRC website.
+MTD penalty points expire after two years.
+The two years are counted from the month after you received the points.
+So, if you received penalty points in June, the two year period would start from July.

 How much are the new Making Tax Digital fines?